See the right specialist for your spinal decompression

 - Targeted stretching exercises

-While surgery is helping many people recover from serious spine conditions, spinal decompression surgery is not an ideal treatment option for most patients.
-A regimen of conservative, nonsurgical treatments can typically relieve nerve compression symptoms and should be tried first.
+While surgery has helped many people recover from serious spine conditions, spinal decompression surgery is generally seen as a last-resort treatment.
+A course of conservative, nonsurgical treatments can typically relieve nerve compression symptoms and should be tried first.

 Minimally invasive decompression procedures